Business Processes Automation for Distributed Companies

 From my perspective, it is not entirely accurate to interpret the concept of a business process solely as a sequence of actions aimed at providing products or services to customers.
 This is a narrow view that overlooks the internal work cycles of a business, which encompass not only customer-facing processes but also supportive and managerial processes.
 These business processes are not just unique one-time tasks or simple standalone operations that take place within a single unit of the organization, rather they span all levels of the company and are continually reproduced.
 As such, after being optimized, they yield more profit with each new cycle.

-When an owner or manager is considering business automation, a common question that may arise is whether it is realistic to have an automated system that covers all, or at least most, of their processes.
-The answer, in general, is yes.
-For example, Enterprise Resource Planning (ERP) systems can encompass numerous business processes, however, it’s essential to consider the relatively high cost of such software, as well as the length of time it takes to implement, which includes staff training.
-Additionally, off-the-shelf systems from global vendors may not fully account for the unique characteristics of a business, and customizing them to your specific needs can be both time-consuming and expensive.
-Furthermore, the benefits of implementing such software may not manifest themselves immediately.
+When considering business automation, a common question may arise.
+It is whether it is realistic to have an automated system that covers all or most processes.
+The answer is generally positive.
+For example, Enterprise Resource Planning (ERP) systems can encompass numerous business processes.
+However, it’s essential to consider the relatively high cost of such software and the time it takes to implement, including staff training.
+Additionally, off-the-shelf systems from global vendors may not meet unique business characteristics.
+Customizing them to your needs can be time-consuming and expensive.
+Furthermore, the benefits of implementing such software may not present themselves immediately.

 For example, the implementation of an SAP ERP system costs several million dollars on average.
 In addition, your company must be large enough to use the full functionality of complex systems.
 Otherwise, you will hand over at least part of this money for features that you will hardly use.